-It used to be that the cogs, wheels and gear shifts in our government machinery worked to keep our republic running smoothly.
+It used to be that the cogs, wheels and gear shifts in the government machinery worked to keep the republic running smoothly.
 However, without our fully realizing it, the mechanism has changed.
 Its purpose is no longer to keep our republic running smoothly.
-To the contrary, this particular contraption's purpose is to keep the corporate police state in power.
+To the contrary, this particular contraption's purpose is to keep the Deep State in power.
 Its various parts are already a corrupt part of the whole.